This post may contain affiliate links. Please see my disclosure policy for more details.

 Strahan to Devonport: 2 hrs 45 min (223km)

-Gordon River World Heritage Cruise: We loved this relaxing catamaran cruise from Strahan, which includes a buffet lunch, rainforest walk and a guided tour of Sarah Island, Australia’s first penal settlement, where the guide will share lots of gruesome tales!
+Gordon River World Heritage Cruise (from $135): We loved this relaxing catamaran cruise from Strahan, which includes a buffet lunch, rainforest walk and a guided tour of Sarah Island, Australia’s first penal settlement, where the guide will share lots of gruesome tales!
 The scenery along the tranquil, inky black Gordon River is absolutely stunning!

 Strahan Beach Tourist Park: This beachside tourist park is where we camped.
 The park has a range of cabins, playground , laundry and barbecues and is only a 15-minute walk into town.